mostav02/me_cleaner_wiki/External-flashing.md

 It should print something like [this](https://gist.github.com/corna/66322fb938dedd93d2aaa1d59b27341d).

+Sometimes `ifdtool` prints a resonable output even in case of an invalid image (like [this](https://gist.github.com/corna/e7d08c23049a325ef3222ac765d1c5cf)); to exclude these cases you should check at least that:
+ * The region sizes in the [`FLREGn` section](https://gist.github.com/corna/66322fb938dedd93d2aaa1d59b27341d#file-gistfile1-txt-L147-L157) make sense (4 KiB for the descriptor, some MiB for the BIOS, some MiB for the ME, some KiB for the GbE, if present)
+ * Each region in [`FLMSTRn` section](https://gist.github.com/corna/66322fb938dedd93d2aaa1d59b27341d#file-gistfile1-txt-L197-L235) has RW access at least to itself

 Now to check if the dumped ME image is valid just run:

      $ python me_cleaner.py -c original_dump.bin